horstjens/internationalopenmagazine/content/blog/2015-09-07-zamspielen.md

 ## Edgar Rice Soireé

 I spend most time watching (and playing) [Edgar Rice Soireé](https://thp.io/2012/tarzan/) and chatting with one of it's developers, [Thomas Perl](https://twitter.com/thp4).
-His game is about moving people, not unlinke [Twister](https://en.wikipedia.org/wiki/Twister_(game)): Up to four players have to catch two matching playstation controllers hanging from strings attachted on the ceiling.
+His game is about moving people, not unlike [Twister](https://en.wikipedia.org/wiki/Twister_(game)): Up to four players have to catch two matching playstation controllers hanging from strings attached to the ceiling.
 While the players hold the controllers (pressing buttons), the lights of the controllers slowly change colours.
 Players must act fast to find another controller of a their matching colour.
 A player is out of the game if he holds no controller of his own colour.
 While the game start slow, sound effects and tempo increase during the game.

 <div align="center">
 <dl style="background-color: #dddddd;">